-Public projects are a great way to get your message out to your community.
+Public projects are a great way to share any project with your community.
 Share your product roadmap, best practice guides, marketing plans, or community update -the possibilities are endless.

-Avaza Admins & Project Managers can configure the project visibility.
-Project Managers must be a member of the project in order to update the project visibility.
+Portfolio Managers and Project Managers must be a member of the project in order to update the project visibility.

 Here are the steps